|

 74. economic growth

-steady growth in the productive capacity of the economy (and so a growth of national income)
+steady growth in the productive capacity of the economy

 75. economist

-an expert in the science of economics
+an expert in the circulation of goods and services

 76. economy